nmalkin/kupper_hafner/README.md

 Installation
 ------------
 This code implements Kupper-Hafner agreement in Python.
-It was written and tested in Python 3.
+It should support both Python 2 and 3.
 You can install it using pip:

     pip install git+https://github.com/nmalkin/kupper_hafner.git